day8/re-frame/README.md

 The two sub-cascades 1-2-3 and 4-5-6 have a similar structure.

-In each, it is the second to last domino which computes "descriptions" of mutations required, and it is the last domino which does the dirty work and realises these descriptions.
+In each, it is the second to last domino which computes "data descriptions" of mutations required, and it is the last domino which does the dirty work and realises these descriptions.

 In both cases, you don't need to worry yourself about this dirty work. re-frame looks